apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/3_declare_dataverse.md

     DatabaseDeclaration ::= "USE" Identifier

 At the uppermost level, the world of data is organized into data namespaces called **dataverses**.
-To set the default dataverse for a series of statements, the USE statement is provided in SQL++.
+To set the default dataverse for statements, the USE statement is provided.

 As an example, the following statement sets the default dataverse to be "TinySocial".